medomics/medomics_NatCancer/Figures/Figure_5/README.md

-# Figure 4
+# Figure 5 and Supplemental Figure 5

-This section is used to reproduce the test experiments of current Figure 4 of the manuscript.
+This section is used to reproduce the graphics inserted in Figure 3 of the manuscript.

 ## Prerequisites
 * MAC or Linux operating systems (tested on CentOS Linux release 7.6.1810).
-* Python 3.7.4 and above.
+* R version (3.6.1) and above.

 ## Installing

-List of commands to install the required packages using conda:
+List of commands to install the required packages using conda manually:

+* conda create -n R_shared_env r-essentials r-base
-* conda install seaborn=0.11.0
+* conda activate R_shared_env
-* conda install -c anaconda ipykernel
+* conda install -c russh r-survminer
-* conda install -c conda-forge lifelines
+* conda install -c conda-forge r-readr
-* conda install -c anaconda scikit-learn
+* conda install -c r r-survival
-* conda install -c conda-forge matplotlib
+* conda install -c r r-proc

 ## Instructions

 1. Create a folder with the name 'Data' in the same directory where this file is located.
-2. Download all files from the "Figures/Figure_4" folder of our [OSF project](https://osf.io/ytge5/).
-Place them in the 'Data' folder.
-The collection of CSV files contains the data to obtain the graphical results with the Jupyter Notebook ```Kaplan-Meier-Figure4.ipynb```.
+2. Download all files from the "Figures/Figure_5" folder of our [OSF project](https://osf.io/ytge5/).
+Place them in the 'Data' folder.The collection of CSV files contains the data to obtain the graphical results with the R ```Figure_5_plot.R```.

-3. Run the Jupyter Notebook ```Kaplan-Meier-Figure4.ipynb``` to obtain the graphical results.
+3. Run the R ```Figure_5_plot.R``` to obtain the graphical results.

 ## Contributors